JosephWerns/ChristmasGreeting/README.md

   * Same format as top
 - [x] Image background
 - [x] Convert to Fragment
-- [ ] Use string format for greeting including name
+- [X] Use string format for greeting including name
-  * Get name from viewmodel

-## Things to work on

-- [ ] What should go in a readme file